14 Oct 2021

 The Pink Lady of the Grove Park Inn

-Constructed in 1913 by Edwin Wiley Grove and his son-in-law Fred Loring Seely, the Grove Park Inn has hosted a number of famous guests in its more than century-long legacy.
-From U.S. Presidents like Woodrow Wilson and Barack Obama to inventors and industrial icons like Thomas Edison and Henry Ford to magicians and musicians like Harry Houdini and George Gershwin, the guest list has always been dazzling.
+Constructed in 1913 by Edwin Wiley Grove and his son-in-law Fred Seely, the Grove Park Inn has hosted a number of famous guests in its more than century-long legacy.
+From U.S. Presidents like Woodrow Wilson and Barack Obama to inventors and industrial icons like Thomas Edison and Henry Ford to magicians and musicians like Harry Houdini and George Gershwin, the guest list has always been brilliant.
 However, its most infamous guest is one that has stayed checked in for 90+ years.

 The story begins in the roaring 1920s when a beautiful young woman fell to her death from her fifth-floor balcony.
 Although her body was removed, she is still known to roam within the halls and grounds of the hotel.
-The playful Pink Lady spirit is very friendly, and most of her hauntings are very childlike with the opening and closing of doors and tickling of guests' feet.
+The playful Pink Lady spirit is quite friendly, and most of her hauntings are very childlike with the opening and closing of doors and tickling of guests' feet.
 Her presence is felt the strongest in room 545, and she appears most often to children either as her person or as a pink mist.
 On one occasion, a doctor and his family were staying at the Inn, and when they were checking out, he told the concierge to thank the lady in the pink gown who worked there for entertaining his children.

 Unnamed to this day, the Pink Lady was rumored to be a servant girl from a local residence who was having an affair with the man of the house.
 When he learned that she was pregnant, he pushed her over the balcony to keep their affair a secret which could account for the ghost being so taken with children.
 However, there are others who argue that the ghost could be the spirit of Zelda Fitzgerald, who died when the Highland Hospital burned to the ground in 1948.
 Her husband, notable author F. Scott Fitzgerald, stayed at the hotel on and off for some two years while Zelda was being treated nearby.
 Some say she may have associated the Grove Park Inn with happier times and taken up residence there as a result.
 No matter the identity of this rose-hued apparition, she has become a paranormal icon to locals and tourists alike.